 Also check with your vet about mineral levels, as lack of selenium is sometimes found and can be the cause of ‘sudden death syndrome’.
 There may be mineral deficiencies because of the farm’s soil type.

 The advertising pressure for farmers to drench sheep is endless (accompanied by attractive promotions), and there is little notice being taken for advice from the ‘Wormwise’ programme.
-Check details on the Internet.
-Do not drench lambs at docking as they don’t need it.
+Check the Wormwise details on the Internet.
+Do not drench lambs at docking as lambs don’t need it.
 Only start considering drenching lambs at weaning if they need it, and the standard rule now is not to drench any sheep before some definitive evidence from a Faecal Egg Count (FEC).